Microsoft-community/Community-website/src/wiki/hacked-accounts.md

     ![Username not found.](./img/hacked-accounts/username-not-found.png)

-2. At the option 'Were you able to recover your account?', click 'No. I still see "We don't recognise the account".
+2. At the option 'Were you able to recover your account?', click 'No. I still see "We don't recognize the account".

     ::: warning
     Do not click on the link 'Recover your account'.
 This will not give you live support!